abeconnelly/scratch/Documentation/Tile-Library-v1.md

 SequenceLen is the number of 2bit bases in the Sequence (so Sequence is floor( (clamp(0,SequenceLen)-1)/8 )).
 TileRepresentation gives the TileOffset byte number (4 should be fine for now).
-TileOffests give the start of each tile step in the the 2bit base pair Sequence representation.
-That is, TileOffets need to be shifted accordingly to find the proper start of the genomic sequence tile.
+TileOffsets give the start of each tile step in the the 2bit base pair Sequence representation.
+That is, TileOffsets need to be shifted accordingly to find the proper start of the genomic sequence tile.
 SequenceAlt is chosen to be fixed width so that the most common queries can be answered quickly.
 Any alt sequences not able to fit in the SequenceAlt element are put into the SequenceAltOverflow array.